datahub-project/datahub/docs/how/updating-datahub.md

 - #10090 - For Redshift ingestion, `use_lineage_v2` is now enabled by default.
 - #10147 - For looker ingestion, the browse paths for looker Dashboard, Chart, View, Explore have been updated to align with Looker UI.
 This does not affect URNs or lineage but primarily affects (improves) browsing experience.
 - #10164 - For dbt ingestion, `entities_enabled.model_performance` and `include_compiled_code` are now both enabled by default.
 Upgrading dbt ingestion will also require upgrading the backend to 0.13.1.
+- #10066 - For view access controls, `SEARCH_AUTHORIZATION_ENABLED` replaced by `VIEW_AUTHORIZATION_ENABLED` to more accurately represent the feature.

 ### Potential Downtime